-Let’s dive into the 5 most common SEO mistakes small businesses make, and what you can do about them.
+Let’s dive into the 5 most common SEO mistakes small businesses make and what you can do about them.

 #1.
 Trying to Appeal to Everyone

-Many small businesses have not taken the time to conduct audience research, to better target their digital marketing efforts.
+Many small businesses have not taken the time to conduct audience research, to target their digital marketing efforts better.
 Perhaps they make the assumption that all potential clients or customers are welcome, so they cast as wide a net as possible.
 It may be counterintuitive, but that approach will only stymie their business.
 The general approach won’t make a business especially appealing to a casual user and won’t stand out to an interested one.

 Instead, take the time to conduct audience research and figure out the demographic details of your ideal customer.
 Our approach is to create one or more target audience ‘personas’, mapped out as if they were characters in a book.
-We write down demographic information, like age and income, and write a biography that introduces them.
+We write down demographic information, like age and income, and write a biography introducing them.
 This would talk about their motivations, preferences, needs, pain points, history, and so on.
-When we optimize our website, then, we write content for those characters, whom we’ve created to typify our customer demographic.
+When we optimize our website, then, we write content for those characters whom we’ve created to typify our customer demographic.

 #2.
 Using Jargon or Overy Specific Keywords

 The purpose of a keyword is to connect your content with a user who might be searching for it.
 That sounds straightforward enough, but remember that your keywords can’t assume familiarity.
-You, certainly, might be familiar with the ins and outs of your industry, and you might be perfectly comfortable with the precise technical language it calls for, but you can’t expect that same familiarity in everyone.
+You, certainly, might be familiar with the ins and outs of your industry, and you might be perfectly comfortable with the precise technical language it calls for.
+Still, you can’t expect that same familiarity in everyone.

-Imagine a user who has never been to your site, or worked with someone in your industry.
-How might that person phrase a search in Google, before they knew exactly what they were looking for?
+Imagine a user who has never been to your site or worked with someone in your industry.
+How might that person phrase a search in Google before they knew exactly what they were looking for?
 Those are the sort of keywords you want to target.
 It’s about being found, even by people who aren’t sure what they’re looking for.